westlicht/performer/_pages/manual/index.md

 | Divisor | [Divisors](#appendix-divisors) | Divisor for arpeggiator sequence. |
 | Gate Length | 1-100% | Gate length generated notes. |
 | Octaves | 1-5 | Number of octaves to play the arpeggiator sequence. |

+> Note: _Low Note_ and _High Note_ can be used to setup key ranges such that multiple MIDI/CV tracks can be played in split keyboard mode.

 <!-- Sequence -->